EMZdot/Emma-Hero-s-Scarf/README.md

 The facts that the majority of Icons and Idols are all extremely rich puts a stress of the economical factor, making people think that money is the only thing that counts.
 Therefore money become a goal or purpose in someone's life, money becomes their drive, instead of other much more significant values.
 Money is a very shallow reason to do something or base something upon; and totally irrelevant when it comes to personal discovery or growth.
 By looking and copying there cannot be any personal and spiritual growth or development.

+***Questions and Reflections***

-→ *But are all Icons bad?*
+*→ But are all Icons bad?
 The point is that it is the public that decides; when it comes to straight forward mass murderes or peace makes there is more or less an equal common response but when it comes to Stars there is more of a subtelty to it: it is a process, a long-term one.
 Mieke calls them "Heroes".
-What is a hero?
+→ What is a hero?
 It is very subjective: for some people Hitler is a hero and for others he is a murder.
-What if heroes do not exist?
+→ What if heroes do not exist?

-**~~>> QUESTIONS AND REFLECTIONS <<~~**

-*→ North Korean study (ask Agata)
+→ Can there be a shift in the meaning and reception of it?
+→ Can the obsession of these icons shift into a realisation of the loss of much more important things?
+(Native-American massacre should be much more important than Kim Kardashian)
+→ Can I address the superficiality/shallowness of people?
+→ Also, how do you define the importance of something?
+Because people give importance to it?
+→ Can I relate it to memory?*
 → The object is referential to the topic of Stardom
 → How does it open up venues when thinking in other media?
 → Research Why is it, that Archives prioritize content.